33. Nuclear physics and radioactivity

 Beta decay is a radioactive decay process wherein a nucleus emits an electron.
 Before the identity of this particle was known, experiments with magnetic fields showed that this byproduct of beta decay contained a negative charge, had the same mass as an electron, and was more penetrating than alpha particles.
 This may seem peculiar since we do not find electrons in the nucleus.
 What is going on here?

 Beta decay is a process whereby a neutron in a parent nucleus converts to a proton, and while doing so emits an electron and another subatomic particle now known as an anti-neutrino.
 This decay is depicted in Figure 33.7.
 During this process, the total charge and energy of all particles is conserved, as is the total number of nucleons in all of the particles.
 The proton remains in the daughter nucleus after the electron is shot out.
-This particular process is referred to as \beta^{-} decay due to the emission of the negatively charged electron from the nucleus.
+This particular process is referred to as decay due to the emission of the negatively charged electron from the nucleus.

-Being smaller than alpha particles, beta particles are more penetrating than alpha radiation.
+Because they are smaller than alpha particles, beta particles are more penetrating than alpha radiation.
 Therefore, they require thicker shielding to prevent exposure.
 However, it is possible to protect against beta particles by using a few millimeters of aluminum, for example.

 Note that the atomic mass number is conserved.
 There are 234 nucleons in the original atom of thorium, and 234 nucleons in the final atom of protactinium.
 The atomic number (charge) is also conserved.
 There are 90 protons in thorium.
 There are 91 protons in protactinium, balanced by one electron.